RoshniRanaDS27/NASA_Web_Scraping_For_Mars_BeautifulSoup/README.md

 have work on this code as followed the steps below to scrape the #Mars News website.
 #

-1.Used automated browsing to visit the "https://static.bc-edx.com/data/web/mars_news/index.html"
+1.Used automated browsing to visit to an external data site link.
+Note that the URL is "https://static.bc-edx.com/data/web/mars_news/index.html"
 Inspected the page to identify which elements to scrape by using chrome DevTools.

 2.Created a Beautiful Soup object and used it to extract text elements from the website.